learn-co-curriculum/crafting-html-docs-readme/README.md

 ## Problem Statement

-So far we've been introduced to a lot of vocabulary and have had an "experience" writing HTML and thinking deeply about what creates meaning for computers and humans alike!
+So far we've been introduced to a lot of vocabulary and have had an "experience" writing HTML and been thinking deeply.
+Whew!

-In this next lesson we're going to reconsider the material from the previous labs in an "integrating" approach: we're going to be a bit more precise with our language and try to "formalize" what you've experienced.
+In this next lesson we're going to reconsider the material from the previous labs in an "integrating" approach: we're going to be a bit more precise with our language and try to help summarize what you've experienced.

 ## Objectives